Low-energy probes of sterile neutrino transition magnetic moments: Conclusions and outlook

 Our phenomenological analysis has focused on current and future \cevns\ and \eves\ experiments using low-energy neutrinos from artificial neutrino sources, such as reactors and accelerators, as well as those emerging from a $^{51}$Cr source.
 Our analysis shows that the current constraints arising from the recent COHERENT \cevns\ measurements on CsI and LAr, as well as from reactor neutrino \eves\ measurements by TEXONO, can cover a wider, previously unexplored, region in sterile neutrino parameters.
 In particular, we have shown that the proposed $^{51}$Cr experiments can fully probe the explanation of the XENON1T anomaly with the sterile dipole portal (see Figs.~\ref{fig:contour} and~\ref{fig:contour_TMM}).
 Finally, we have also emphasized the complementarity of future low-energy \cevns\ and \eves\ experiments with large-scale experiments, such as DUNE ND, SHiP, Borexino, MiniBooNE, IceCube, and NOMAD, as seen in Sec.~\ref{sec:results}.

 \acknowledgements

-Work supported by the Spanish grant FPA2017-85216-P (AEI/FEDER, UE), PROMETEO/2018/165 (Generalitat Valenciana), by Fundac\~ao para a Ci\^encia e a Tecnologia (FCT, Portugal) through grant CERN/FIS-PAR/0004/2019 and by CONACYT-Mexico under grant A1-S-23238.
+Work supported by the Spanish grants PID2020-113775GB-I00 (AEI / 10.13039/501100011033) and PROMETEO/2018/165 (Generalitat Valenciana), by Fundac\~ao para a Ci\^encia e a Tecnologia (FCT, Portugal) through grant CERN/FIS-PAR/0004/2019 and by CONACYT-Mexico under grant A1-S-23238.
 O. G. M. has been supported by SNI (Sistema Nacional de Investigadores).
 The work of DKP is co-financed by Greece and the European Union (European Social Fund-ESF) through the Operational Programme ``Human Resources Development, Education and Lifelong Learning'' in the context of the project ``Reinforcement of Postdoctoral Researchers - 2nd Cycle'' (MIS-5033021), implemented by the State Scholarships Foundation (IKY).

 [2]{#2}\begingroup \endgroup